William Herzog founded Herzog Contracting Corp.

 Construction Work Starts in the Caribbean

 Herzog begins construction activities in the Turks & Caicos Islands.
-Throughout the Caribbean, Herzog continues to be involved in major construction and infrastructure projects, including the construction of asphalt and concrete roadways, airport runways, drainage systems, utilities, and internationally-certified 400M running tracks.
+Over the next decade, Herzog was involved in major infrastructure projects throughout the Caribbean, including the construction of asphalt and concrete roadways, airport runways, drainage systems, utilities, and internationally-certified 400M running tracks.

 Rail Unloading Machine Revolutionizes Rail Unloading